 Fifth generation Texas cowboy, a professional Team Roper on the Pro Rodeo circuit, and now a song writer Bubba Strait graduated with an Agricultural degree from Texas A&M University.
 This is his picture.

 Feb.
 2012 Update: Bubba is now married, a songwriter, and a father of his own baby boy, a sixth generation Texan, George Harvey Strait III.
-You know what that makes George Strait.
+You know that makes George Strait a Grandfather.

 Attending Award Shows with his parents, and roping at the George Strait Team Roping Classic.
 Bubba has alot of his Dad's mannerisms.
 Now he has learned how to play guitar from his Dad.